counternote/counternote/README.md

 # Drive

-Counternote is an answer to a question that a lot of people have asked despite a solid solution already existing — namely, is there a [Markdown][md] for music, which I take to mean a human readable plaintext music notation?
+Counternote is an answer to a question that a lot of people have asked despite a solid solution already existing — namely, is there a [Markdown][md] for music, as in a human readable plaintext music notation?
 The answer is yes: it’s called [ABC notation][abc], and it’s great.
 If that’s all you are looking for, you do not need to read more.
 Go support it!

 However, ABC notation is not a music notation directly.
 It’s a music notation *notation* with another layer of translation (music → staff → ABC).
 Counternote is a different kind of abstraction from western music notation, a linguistic one, not a visual one, so it can be written in plaintext directly (music → Counternote).